Alexander F. Spies

 Research Engineer London, UK

-Research engineer working on production LLM systems and agentic pipelines (promoted from intern to full-time in June 2025).
+Research engineer building infrastructure for production LLM systems at scale.
+(Promoted from intern to full-time in June 2025)

-• Developing embedded agentic pipelines for multi-turn code generation, repo understanding, and retrieval + tool-use.
+• Developing agentic pipelines for multi-turn code generation with retrieval and tool-use.

 UnSearch (AI Safety Camp)